-- 55.-(1) The Commission may, in its discretion, compound any offence under this Act (except Part IX) which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding the lower of the following sums: - (a) one half of the amount of the maximum fine that is prescribed for the offence; - (b) a sum of \$5,000.
+55.-(1) The Commission may compound any offence under this Act (except Part 9) that is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding the lower of the following:

+- (a) one half of the amount of the maximum fine that is prescribed for the offence; - (b) a sum of \$5,000.

-- (2) The Commission may, in its discretion, compound any offence under Part IX which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding \$1,000. - (3) On payment of such sum of money, no further proceedings shall be taken against that person in respect of the offence. - (4) The Commission may, with the approval of the Minister, make regulations prescribing the offences which may be compounded.
+(2) The Commission may compound any offence under Part 9 that is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding \$1,000.

+(3) On payment of the sum of money, no further proceedings are to be taken against that person in respect of the offence.

+(4) The Commission may, with the approval of the Minister, make regulations prescribing the offences that may be compounded.